-I love making holiday dishes, like my classic stuffing (LINK RECIPE) or my Hanukkah latkes (LINK RECIPE), so let me make it easy for you to whip up your holiday menu right here on this site.
+I love making holiday dishes, like my oven roasted squash, my classic garlic herb red bliss mashed potatoes, or the traditional baked mac and cheese.
+So, let me make it easy for you to whip up your holiday menu right here on this site.

 Jump to: